tdelenikas/smslib/doc/ProjectInformation.md

 ## Project structure

-SMSLib sources are located [https://github.com/smslib](https://github.com/smslib).
+SMSLib sources are available at [https://github.com/smslib](https://github.com/smslib).

 We use the following git repository workflow: `master` contains the latest stable source, `dev` has the mainline development and other feature branches contain experimental code, etc.